Robert Berdella: Increase in brutality

-Berdella would later stress to investigators he had been extremely physically attracted to Stoops, and this victim was held captive for two weeks before he died.
+Berdella would later stress to investigators that he had been extremely physically attracted to Stoops, and this victim was held captive for two weeks before he died.
 He gradually increased Stoops' terror, attempting to make him a cooperative and incapacitated sex slave.
 Berdella used electrical shocks through Stoops' closed eyes in an attempt to blind him, and injected drain cleaner into his larynx to try to silence his screaming.

-During the second week of his capture, Stoops asked Berdella for a soft drink and sandwich.
+During the second week of his capture, Stoops asked Berdella for a soft drink and a sandwich.
 When Berdella refused, Stoops burst into tears.
 On June27, he ruptured Stoops' anal wall with his fist, causing bleeding and discharge.
 Towards the end of Stoops' captivity, he tried to feed his captive ice cream and soup, although Stoops "wasn't able to keep anything down".
 By the final day of his captivity, Stoops was so weak Berdella later stated he had been unable "to breathe in a sitting position".
 On July1, 1986, Stoops died; a forensic pathologist later testified that the ruptured anal wall caused septic shock which proved fatal.

 In the spring of 1987, Berdella became friendly with 20-year-old Larry Wayne Pearson.
 This casual friendship began when Pearson entered his shop and explained to Berdella that, as a child, he had held an interest in both witchcraft and wizardry.
-Shortly thereafter, Pearson temporarily lodged with Berdella, and willingly performed chores around his home as a means of paying rent.
-According to Berdella, he did not initially intend to capture Pearson, but began forming the plan to do so on June23, two weeks after having bailed Pearson out of jail and noting Pearson—in the weeks prior to his captivity—displayed little interest in finding a job.
+Shortly thereafter, Pearson temporarily lodged with Berdella and willingly performed chores around his home as a means of paying rent.
+According to Berdella, he did not initially intend to capture Pearson, but began forming the plan to do so on June23, two weeks after having bailed Pearson out of jail and noting Pearson—in the weeks before his captivity—displayed little interest in finding a job.